Skip to main content

 Major Trails And Attractions

-Scuba diving in the reserve offers encounters with large fish, octopuses, and colorful reef organisms against the backdrop of limestone walls and caves.
+Scuba diving in the reserve offers encounters with large fish, octopuses, and colourful reef organisms against the backdrop of limestone walls and caves.
 The boat trip around Monte Gallo reveals dramatic cliff scenery inaccessible by land, with sea caves and rock formations sculpted by millennia of wave action.
-Snorkeling along the shoreline of Isola delle Femmine provides accessible marine wildlife viewing in crystal-clear shallow water.
+Snorkelling along the shoreline of Isola delle Femmine provides accessible marine wildlife viewing in crystal-clear shallow water.
 The coastal trail along the base of Monte Gallo above the reserve offers spectacular views.
 The reserve's proximity to Palermo makes it accessible for short excursions from the city.

 Visitor Facilities And Travel